 Ear-tipping is a technique of removing the top corner of the cat’s left ear.
 This is done while the cat is under anesthesia for its spay/neuter, so there is no pain.
 The “tipped” ear is the universal symbol that a cat has been through a spay/neuter program, vaccinated, and sterilized – and generally part of a managed unsocialized and stray cat colony.
 This makes it possible for caretakers to differentiate between cats that have already been sterilized and ones that have not been sterilized yet.
 Ear-tipping also ensures that a cat will not undergo unnecessary repeat surgery if they are live-trapped again.

 - Stray cats

 The Goal of this program is to sterilize as many cats as possible, eventually reducing the number of cats that must live as unowned strays.
 Diverting resources from this goal will result in fewer cats spayed and neutered, and more kittens born into this difficult life.
 Since FeLV is primarily spread from infected mother cats to their kittens, FIV passes mainly among fighting tom cats through bite wounds, spaying and neutering alone will decrease the spread of these infections.
-In 2010 we successfully spayed/neutered 135 cats, 79 were femaile and 56 were male.
-As a result we prevented over 237 litters of kittens from being born.
 Each female cat can have 3 litters per year, and the average litter size is 4 kittens.

-There is a small fee charged per cat depending on if it is a male or female.
+There is a $20 per/cat fee charged (Vaccinations are included in this fee).
+Payment is required upon completion of service and can be left at the Blooming Prairie Vet Clinic, checks should be made out to U.S.C.I. program.
 We are willing to work out a payment plan if you have a large number of cats and find it hard to cover the costs upfront.

 Unsocialized Stray Cat application (pdf) Mail to: HSFC Feral Cat Program, P.O.
 Box 423, Albert Lea, MN 56007.